 Significance level of test is 0.01.
-Upper & lower curves indicate effect of increasing or decreasing within-subject variance by 50% Within-subject variance for one blood draw is assumed to be 324.00 Results do not depend on the between-subject variance, 972.00, and are identical for (A-R) comparisons and for (B-R) comparisons.
+Upper & lover curves indicate effect of increasing or decreasing within-subject variance by 50% Within-subject variance for one blood draw is assumed to be 324.00 Results do not depend on the between-subject variance, 972 00, and are identical for (A-R) comparisons and for (B-R) comparisons.
 The mixed-model assumptions are as follows:

-Fixed Effects --- Gender, Race, Center, Period, Diet, RaceDiet, GenderDiet Random Effects --- Intercept only
+Fixed Effects --- Gender, Race.
+Center.
+Period, Diet, Race\Diet, Gender\Diet Random Effects --- Intercept only

-Total Serum Cholesterol (mg/dl)

-In Response to Diets A, B, R Among

-Black(b), White(w), Male(m), Female(+f,-f) Subjects:
+Total Serum Cholesterol (mg/dl) In Response to Diets A, B, R Among Black(b), White(w), Male(m), Female(+f,-f) Subjects:

-Minimally detectable differences with power held fixed at 90%.
-Significance level of each test is 0.01.
-Interval indicates effect of increasing/decreasing within-subject variance by 50% Within-subject variance for one blood draw is assumed to be 324.00 Results do not depend on the between-subject variance, 972.00 Results are identical for (A-R) comparisons and for (B-R) comparisons.
-The mixed-model assumptions are as follows.
+Interval indicates effect of increasing/decreasing within-subject variance by 50% Within-subject variance for one blood draw is assumed to be 324.00 Results do not depend on the between-subject variance, 972.00 pov502-a

+Results are identical for (A-R) comparisons and for (B-R) comparisons.

-Fixed Effects: Gender, Race, Center, Period, Diet, RaceDiet, GenderDiet Random Effects: Intercept only pov502-a
+Fixed Effects: Gender, Race, Center, Period, Diet, Race\Diet, Gender\Diet Random Effects: Intercept only

-Total Serum Cholesterol (mg/dl)

-In Response to Diets A, B, R Among Black(b), White(w), Male(m), Female(+f,-f) Subjects:
+Total Serum Cholesterol (mg/dl) In Response to Diets A, B, R Among Black(b), White(w), Male(m), Female(+f,-f) Subjects: